What does a Catering Manager do?

 How to become a Catering Manager?

-- Gain experience by working in different kitchen roles.
+- Gain entry-level experience in food service.

 How long does it take to become a Catering Manager?